Eccentricities by JVG

 Eccentricities by JVG Cold Process Soap

 Cold Process soap making is fascinating; I enjoy very much formulating and coming up with new recipes to try.
-I consider the formulating part of the cold process method part of planning and I love having a plan.
-Also, I like to see how I can improve a recipe by tweaking some of the ingredients or enhance it with additives.
+I consider the formulating part of the cold process method part of planning, and I love having a plan.
+Also, I like to see how I can improve a recipe by tweaking some of the ingredients or enhancing it with additives.
 One very enjoyable part of soap making is the actual planning process itself.
 Using my creativity to pair colors with fragrances and coming up with ideas for swirls and textures is fascinating.
-It is a very creative process and I think it is also an artistic process.
+It is a very creative process, and I think it is also an artistic process.
 After you are done with this post, head over to the Natural Aloe Vera soap tutorial for more details on how to make cold process soap using aloe vera and another good recipe to try.
-Also, to learn how to make a soap mold using a cardboard box head over to my Kiss Pour and Handmade Soap Mold post.
+Also, to learn how to make a soap mold using a cardboard box, head over to my Kiss Pour and Handmade Soap Mold post.
 Another way to enhance the look of the soaps is to add embeds using soap dough.
 Check out my post on using plunger cutters and the moon press to create soap embeds and soap dough.
-And for the coffee lover the Coffee Soap and Scrub has a cold process soap and a melt and pour soap DIY that are perfect to DIY.
+And for the coffee lover, the Coffee Soap and Scrub has a cold process soap and a melt and pour soap DIY that are perfect for DIY.

 Sweet Pea Cold Process Soap with swirl heart in the middle